The Sight and Sound Greatest Films of All Time 2022: Reception

 Armond White of conservative magazine National Review criticized the choice, describing the film as "a dull Marxist-feminist token" and alleging it was chosen for political reasons.
-Filmmaker Paul Schrader also attacked the list, writing that "The sudden appearance of Jeanne Dielman in the number one slot undermines the S&S poll’s credibility...this year’s S&S poll reflects not a historical continuum but a politically correct rejiggering.
-Akerman’s film is a favorite of mine...but its unexpected number one rating does it no favors.
+Filmmaker Paul Schrader also attacked the list, writing that "The sudden appearance of Jeanne Dielman in the number one slot undermines the S&S poll's credibility ... this year's S&S poll reflects not a historical continuum but a politically correct rejiggering.
+Akerman's film is a favorite of mine ... but its unexpected number one rating does it no favors.
 Jeanne Dielman will from this time forward be remembered not only as an important film in cinema history but also as a landmark of distorted woke reappraisal."

 Richard Panek of Observer questioned the very usefulness of the S&S poll itself, noting that "expressions of personal opinions, even in the aggregate, are by definition subjective".

+Victoria Oliver Farner, on her video essay Sound & Sight & Time for MUBI, stated that:

+In the eagerness to classify cinema, lists of the greatest films of all time have been created, which perhaps tell much more about the society that compiles them than about cinema itself.

+In the same way, Sound & Sight & Time perhaps speaks more about me than about Citizen Kane, Vertigo, or Jeanne Dielman.